Q&A for students, parents and staff impacted by wildfires

 - Thursday, June 13, 2019: Career Pathways School

-Staff are able to access the schools now.
-Principals for St. Theresa School, Mistassiniy School, Career Pathways School, Pelican Mountain School, and Chipewyan Lake School will coordinate with staff.
+Principals for Paddle Prairie School, St. Theresa School, Mistassiniy School, Career Pathways School, Pelican Mountain School, and Chipewyan Lake School have been coordinating dates to access the school.

 We are concerned about the welfare of all of our staff and want to remind you that support and counselling services are available through our Employee and Family Assistance Program provider Homewood Health.
 They can be contacted at 1-800-663-1142 or visit the Northland School Division website for more information http://nsd61.ca/information-for-staff/employee-and-family-assistance-program